-- Third Day: If you think there’s more to say, have your student elaborate more.
-You can ask questions where you see a few spaces that need elaboration if your student is not sure what else needs to be said.
+- Third Day: If you think there’s more to say, have your student write more.
+You can ask probing questions where you see a few spaces that need elaboration if your student is unsure what else needs to be said.

-- Fourth Day: Have your student begin the editing process:
+- Fourth Day: Have your student begin the editing process.
+Ask your student to:

-- Read through it aloud to make sure the writing makes sense – fill in where needed.
+- Read through her paper aloud to make sure the writing makes sense and fill in where needed.